 In May 2012 Carys auditioned for David Wright, who was looking for a vocalist for concert and possible recording work.
 9th June saw their first concert together, sowing the seed for pretty much everything that has happened since.

 In November 2012 her song “An Honest Man” was featured in “The Story Behind The Song” on FolkCast, one of the largest European folk podcasts.
 She spent much of 2013 concentrating on live performance, including Folk at the Boat in Ipswich and the ‘Flaming June’ buskers stage at Folkstock.
 2013 culminated with the release of her festive single “At the Turn of the Year”; the video of which can be found on her youtube channel.

-The following year was her busiest so far.
-Along with David Wright and Robert Fox she co-wrote and performed vocals for “Dreaming Desire”.
+in 2015, along with David Wright and Robert Fox she co-wrote and performed vocals for “Dreaming Desire”.
 The track, subtitled “A Symphony for Synth and Voice” appears on David’s 2015 album “Beyond the Airwaves Volume Two”.
 Later that year Celandine launched their album “She’s Like the Swallow” at the Soapbox stage at FolkEast.
 They also appeared live on Felixstowe and West Norfolk radio.